 Yes.
-If you will click on the NESTS & CONTACTS page you will see that there are several nests in Canada, a nest in Dublin, Korea, The Netherlands, Dubai and a nest listed for the United Kingdom.
-Other nests in additional countries are always being added.
+If you will click on the NESTS AND CONTACTS page you will see that there are nests in Canada, Europe, Asia and Austrailia/New Zealand.
+Nests in additional countries are always being added.
 You will also notice that there are several "solo birds" in other countries.

 14. What is "Operation Safe Pilot" and how will it change FAA Form 8500-8 Pilot's Medical Application?